Xingern/master_thesis/README.md

-# Master thesis
+# Specialization project
-Repo for both the master thesis and the autumn project.
+Branch for the autumn project.
+Note that this branch is only used as an archive, the updated preprocessing exists in the main branch.

 Written by *Jun Xing Li*